ALW93/App-Academy/10.12-10.16/ReactState-Wednesday.md

 `npx create-react-app my-app --template @appacademy/simple`

+- Keep in mind that using `create-react-app` automatically initializes a git repository for you!

 - App Academy custom template for creating a react app.
 - If using the default react create project you can delete the following files:
   - favicon.ico